Commercial Practices in France

 The customer is always wrong

-Check that a web trader is not bankrupt before buying
+Check that a retailer is not bankrupt before buying

-Any trader in any country can go bankrupt.
+Any retailer in any country can go bankrupt.
 This can be a receivership where the purpose is to help the business continue trading or a liquidation where the shop will be closed and debt written off.
-It happens that even well-known traders go bankrupt, leaving customers who have paid without getting the goods they paid for, and with no possibility of getting the goods or obtaining a refund.
-Google the business name together with first "redressement" or "redressement judiciaire" and then "liquidation" or "liquidation judiciaire" to avoid these businesses.
-A business in receivership may try to lower prices to attract more customers and to appear at the top on sites comparing prices on several sites.
+It happens that even well-known retailers go bankrupt, leaving customers who have paid without getting the goods they paid for, and with no possibility of getting the goods or obtaining a refund.
+Verif.com is the best site to check this at no cost ("Documents Légaux" tab).
+A business in receivership may try to lower prices to attract more customers and to appear at the top of price comparison sites.

 Conclusion